Battle of Náchod: Events

-The Prussian Second Army, invading Bohemia, had to split up in order to negotiate the passes of the Riesen Mountains (Krkonoše).
-General Karl Friedrich von Steinmetz's 5th Corps was nearly caught as it emerged from a gully by the town of Nachod, Bohemia.
-The King’s Grenadiers were in the advance guard, and raced forward, first to occupy some woods outside the gully’s opening, and then to take possession of the heights above Wenzelsberg.
+The Prussian Second Army, invading Bohemia, had to split up in order to negotiate the passes of the Giant Mountains.
+General Karl Friedrich von Steinmetz's 5th Corps was nearly caught as it emerged from a gully by the town of Náchod, Bohemia.
+The King's Grenadiers were in the advance guard, and raced forward, first to occupy some woods outside the gully's opening, and then to take possession of the heights above Václavice (Wenzelsberg).

-To counter the danger of the Prussians flanking his army, during the evening June 26, Benedek finally decided to send Ramming's VI Corps to Náchod to block the passes.
-Benedek's orders were only received by Ramming at 1:30 AM on June 27.
+To counter the danger of the Prussians flanking his army, during the evening of 26 June, Benedek finally decided to send Ramming's VI Corps to Náchod to block the passes.
+Benedek's orders were only received by Ramming at 1:30 AM on 27 June.
 The first Austrian troops started up at 3:30 AM, the bulk of the corps started at 5:00 AM, without having eaten.

-The Austrian Colonel Hertwegh was supposed to occupy the next village of Vysokov so as to block the road, but instead, when at 9:00 AM he got to Václavice (Wenzelsberg) he on his own initiative wheeled right to attack the Prussians on the ridge above; the King’s Grenadiers simply mowed his men down.
+The Austrian Colonel Hertwegh was supposed to occupy the next village of Vysokov so as to block the road, but instead, when at 9:00 AM he got to Václavice he on his own initiative wheeled right to attack the Prussians on the ridge above; the King's Grenadiers simply mowed his men down.
 It was now that the superiority of Prussian equipment made itself felt.
 Their new breech-loading needle guns enabled them to fire three shots to the Austrians’ muzzle-loader's one.
 The Prussian cavalry now rode forward along the road to stop the Austrians reaching Vysokov, and here a cavalry battle developed.